EIGHT SONGS (LIEDER UND GESÄNGE), OP. 58

 repetition of the final line, are as in stanza 1.
 The

-introduction is again reprised, this time without repeat signs, since the last
+introduction is again reprised, this time without repeat signs,

-with an inserted 3/4 bar.
-This allows for an expressive pause
+begins with an inserted 3/4 bar.
+This allows for an

-is inserted here for a parallel passage on the last two lines
+bar is inserted here for a parallel passage on the last two lines

 that seems to begin in the same way.
 The descending pattern

 is suddenly wrenched up a half-step, however, and the key itself

 is also shifted up to B-flat major.
 This greatly increases

 variant of that at “zu meinmen Seurzen.”